 I volunteer on a helpline for injured bats and am working my way around Europe taking part in half marathons.

-I work in a research lab, investigating the ways in which waste uranium may be able to help us carry out useful reactions.
+My Work: I work in a research lab, investigating the ways in which waste uranium may be able to help us carry out useful reactions.

 Nuclear power stations provide around 10 % of the world’s electricity, with uranium being the most common nuclear fuel.
 Before it can be used as fuel, uranium that is mined from the earth undergoes a process called enrichment.
 This process increases percentage of the more radioactive isotope uranium 235.